MicrosoftDocs/bot-docs/articles/bot-framework-intelligence-language.md

 using Newtonsoft.Json;
 ```

 Finally, replace the code in the Post task with the one in the code snippet below.
-The code receives the user message, calls the sentiment analysis endpoint and responds accordingly to the user.
+The code receives the user message, calls the sentiment analysis endpoint, and responds accordingly to the user.

 ```cs
 public async Task<HttpResponseMessage> Post([FromBody]Activity activity)